zazathebassist/Zaza-Blog/_posts/2020-09-10-iphone-photography.md

 ---
 toc_label: Contents
-title:  "iPhone Photography, and Finding Photography Again"
+title:  "Darkroom Diary: iPhone Photography, and Finding Photography Again"
-date:   2020-01-01 00:00:00 -0700
+date:   2020-09-10 00:00:00 -0700
-categories: personal games
+categories: personal photography darkroom-diary
 ---
 I was very into photography a few years ago.
 Decent DSLR, lenses, accessories, the whole deal.
 But for various reasons my love of photography left me.
 The camera was too heavy to bring, I wasn't good enough, and I had some personal reasons.
 So I kinda stopped photography.
 The DSLR was sold off.
 My film camera is in a box somewhere.
 It all just... stopped.

 That changed when I got my iPhone 11.

 ![Ranch Fire](/images/iphone-photo/ranchfire.jpg)
+<sub>Ranch Fire in Socal 2020</sub>

 Swapping to this phone, it genuinely feels like I can just pull my phone out and get the shot I want.
 My phone feels like a standalone camera while in the camera app.
 AND I HAVE A WIDE ANGLE LENS.
 Sure your 300mm lens is cool, a nifty 50mm is a delight to shoot with, but give me something under 24mm any day.
 And the wide angle is a 13mm equivalent. *Yes.
 Please.*